yosefw1221/ai-todo/QUICKSTART.md

 Instructions to get started:

 1. Set up your environment:
-   - Add your DeepSeek API key and base URL to .env.local
+   - Add your OpenAI API key to .env.local
    - Make sure MongoDB is running (or use MongoDB Atlas)

 2. Start the development server: